release-engineering/pom-manipulation-ext/guide/groovy.md

 ### Configuration

-If the property `-DgroovyScripts=GAVTC,....` is set, PME will load the remote Groovy script file.
-The argument should be a comma separate list of group:artifact:version (with optional type and classifiers).
+If the property `-DgroovyScripts=<value>,....` is set, PME will load the remote Groovy script file.

+The argument should a comma separated list of either:

+* group:artifact:version (with optional type and classifiers).
+* A HTTP / HTTPS URL.

-The remote groovy file can be deployed by e.g.
+If using a GAVTC, the remote groovy file can be deployed by e.g.

     <build>
         <plugins>